balanced/www.balancedpayments.com/contents/international-payments.md

   day: 22

 what:
-  bodyText: The idea of supporting foreign exchange began as a series of discussions on our balanced-api Github page.
-Based on community and customer responses, we’re excited to begin development on this project.
-Here’s how we envision the feature would work.
+  bodyText: We&#8217ve begun development on supporting foreign currency.
+The first step is to accept payments in local currencies.
+Payouts and escrow are on the roadmap.
+Here&#8217s how we envision the payment feature to work.
+We welcome your feedback.
   linkText: Follow the rest of the discussion on Github
   linkUrl: https://github.com/balanced/balanced-api/issues/100